sriksmachi/openai-samples/azure-quiz/readme.md

 ###  Model Deployment

 Once open AI service is enabled you need to deploy the models before starting to make API calls.
-The script `deploy-models.ps1` deploys 3 models
+The script `deploy-models.ps1` deploys 3 models, for learning purpose I recommend to run each line of the script using az cli.

 - chatgpt (gpt-35-turbo).
 This is used for generating content for a given topic.
 - text-davinci.
 This is used for generating questions and options as well as the answer for the question.